-As the workforce landscape continues to evolve, enterprise managers are increasingly called on to manage traditional on-site workers, remote workers, temporary workers, and independent contractors.
+Enterprise managers today face a changing workforce landscape.
+They are increasingly called on to manage traditional on-site workers, remote workers, temporary workers, and independent contractors.
 Due to the wide variety of workers who may be operating within the same business, management’s approach should and will differ depending on how each worker is engaged with the company.

 By the nature of federal and state laws, independent contractors cannot be treated like traditional W-2 employees.
 Doing so puts your company at risk for independent contractor misclassification.
 Because federal, state, and local government agencies all apply different tests to determine classification there’s often a murky grey area of competing legal guidance.

 One common test of independent contractor classification, however, is the degree of control you exercise over how and where work gets done.
 While this is far from the only qualification of independent contractor status, it can serve as a solid foundation for compliance.
 Here are three best practices managers should keep in mind when engaging independent contractors in order to avoid reclassification issues.

 Working with independent contractors is a business-to-business relationship and must be managed accordingly.
 When working with independents, shift your mindset from boss to client.
 With on-site, traditional employees you manage the process and outcome.
-Independent contractors, on the other hand, are tasked with managing both process and outcome to meet agreed-upon results—process management and results are not your responsibility.
+Independent contractors, on the other hand, are tasked with managing both process and outcome to meet an agreed-upon contract—process management is not your responsibility.

 Interacting with independent contractors requires a skillful balance of oversight and autonomy.
 You’ll want to ensure work is being performed and expectations are being met within the parameters of your agreement without overstepping management bounds.

-MBO Partners has extensive experience in helping enterprises reduce risk and get the best return on their contractor investments.
+MBO Partners has extensive experience in helping enterprises reduce the risk of reclassification and get the best return on their contractor investments.
 For more information on how to best manage your independent workforce, contact us today.